anjackson/codex/content/workflows/bbc-micro-recovery/index.md

 ```

-This screenshot is indicative of the terse prompts that many pieces of old software supply, and working out the right answers required [a lot of experimentation][14].
+This screenshot is indicative of the terse prompts that many pieces of old software supply, and working out the right answers required [a lot of experimentation](#screenshots).
 Even then, we could not get this ADFS BACKUP program to work as we expected, and we ended up transferring over the 1.20 version of BACKUP we had found on the web.
 It's not clear what the problem was, but it seems reasonable to assume 'ADFS BACKUP' cannot read DFS disks, while BACKUP appeared to be able to read both types of disks while running under ADFS.

 ```{figure} ./images/12112009143.jpg
 ---